-Explaining the compass during bircourse of the fourth graduating class

-(upper left) are, left to right, Lisutenant Colonel Stevenson, Second

-Lieutenants Mary R. Svahule, M.

-Elisabeth Eintley and Beatrice E.

-Roberts, During birouse one may

-aspect to crawl through the most

-inaccessible places [upper right].
-There are no heauty parliers on bircues.
-The girls shown at the lower

-left are not primpling for deles.
-The

-idea is to make oneself look as much

-as the surrounding terrain as possible.

-Mard work brings on a termendous

-thirst, and the old lister bag [lower

-right] comes in heady.
-Coce-Colo

-wean's there that time, but the good

-old drinkling water wes.
+Explaining the compass during birouse of the fauth gradualing class (upper left) are, left is right, Lieutenard Colonel Stevenson, Second Lieutenards Mary R. Srahule.
+M. Bliaketh Bindley and Bestrice E. Robert.
+During birouse one may expect to crawl through the most inaccessible places [upper right].
+There are no heauty parlors on birouse.
+The girls shown at the lower left are not primping for deles.
+The idea is to make oneself flook as much as the surrounding terrain as possible.
+Hard work brings on a termendous thirst, and the old lister bag [flower right] comes in heady.
+Coce-Colones's there that time, but the good old drinkling water wer.